nation3/law/Constitution.linked.md

 The DAO can, as deemed convenient, delegate executive powers to Contributors.

 All Expense Governance Proposals must follow this process:
-a) The DAO shall create a payment stream to the contributor.
+a) The DAO shall create a payment stream to the contributor, with the Guardian Guild being able to pause such stream.
 #) The Guardian Guild shall release funds from the stream, only after ensuring that the deliverables, as stated by the Contributor to the DAO, are indeed delivered.
 #) The Contributor might dispute the Guardian Guild’s judgment on the subject and take the matter to a Nested Court or to the Supreme Court.